jzaehrin/homepage/README.md

 Actually, i use a type of `input` that supported by a small part of browers.
 Look [here](http://caniuse.com/#feat=input-datetime "title" target="_blank") what brower you can use for this App.

+The application was build in ECMAScript 5, you can look the compatibility [here](http://caniuse.com/#feat=es5)

 ## Feature

 ### Meteo